showchan33/onprem-k8s-monitoring/README.md

 2.  **Configure `node_exporter` scrape targets.**

     You need to set the list of IP addresses and ports for the machines running `node_exporter` in the `configmap.scrape_configs` section of `values.yaml`.
-It is recommended to manage this configuration by creating your own values file rather than editing the repository's `values.yaml` directly.
+Instead of directly editing the `values.yaml` file within the repository, please create and manage your own Values file.
 There are two main ways to do this:

     *   **Method A: Create a new values file**